Khyrunnisa A.

 Khyrunnisa A. is an Indian author of children's fiction, speaker, academic and columnist who also writes for adults.
+Humour is her forte.
 She created the comic book character 'Butterfingers'.
 The character first appeared in the Indian children's magazine Tinkle.
 Thirteen-year-old Amar Kishen, aka Butterfingers, now features in the eponymous Butterfingers series of novels and short story collections published by Puffin, the children's imprint of Penguin Random House India.

-She has written two books for adults Tongue in Cheek: The Funny Side of Life (2019), published by Westland, and Chuckle Merry Spin: Us in the U.S, also published by Westland, in September 2022.
-It is a humorous travelogue based on her trip to the U.S. in 2018.
+She has written three books for adults: Tongue in Cheek: The Funny Side of Life (2019), Happy Go Funny: The Lighter Moments of Life (2026) – both dealing with the hilarious misadventures of an urban woman – and Chuckle Merry Spin: Us in the U.S (2022), a humorous travelogue based on her trip to the U.S. in 2018.
+All three books have been published by Westland.

 Her book of animal stories for young readers titled The Lizard of Oz and Other Stories, published by Scholastic, appeared in 2019.
 Another book of animal stories, The Crocodile Who Ate Butter Chicken For Breakfast and Other Stories, was published by Red Panda, the children's imprint of Westland, on 17 August 2020.
 Shashi Tharoor had this to say about the book, 'Khyrunnisa's oeuvre now has some unique and lovely animal stories giving it the resonance of a Panchatantra for the contemporary world.'

 In February 2021, Baby and Dubdub, a warm and funny novella about the relationship between a boy, a dog and a baby, was published by Talking Cub, the children's imprint of Speaking Tiger.
 The Couch Potato Who Said Ouch and Other Funny Stories, a fun collection of twenty stories, was published by Red Panda, (Westland Books) in January 2024.
 Around the same time, Ka Kha Ga, a picture book, was published by DC Books, illustrated by Monami Roy.
 Her latest book, Agassi and the Great Cycle Race, was published by Puffin (Penguin Random House) in February 2025.

 Khyrunnisa's first three children's novels Howzzat Butterfingers!
 (2010), Goal, Butterfingers!
 (2012) and Clean Bowled, Butterfingers!
 (2015), were followed by three collections of short stories, The Misadventures of Butterfingers (2016), Run, It's Butterfingers Again!
 (2017) and Of Course It’s Butterfingers!
 (2018).
 Smash It, Butterfingers! a rollicking badminton-based novel and the seventh in the Butterfingers series, came out in July 2021.
 All the Butterfingers books were launched by Shashi Tharoor, Member of Parliament.